Tractable Pathfinding for the Stochastic On-Time Arrival Problem: Abstract

 \section{Abstract}

-We present a new technique for fast computation of the route that maximizes the probability of on-time arrival in stochastic networks, also known as the path-based stochastic on-time arrival (SOTA) problem.
-We utilize the solution to the policy-based SOTA problem, which is of pseudopolynomial time complexity in the time budget of the journey, as a heuristic for efficiently computing the optimal path.
-We also introduce Arc-Potentials, an extension to the Arc-Flags pre-processing algorithm, which improves the efficiency of the graph pre-processing and reduces the computation time.
-Finally, we present extensive numerical results demonstrating the effectiveness of our algorithm and observe that its running time when given the policy (which can be efficiently obtained using pre-processing) is almost always linear in the length of the optimal path for our test networks.
+We present a new and more efficient technique for computing the route that maximizes the probability of on-time arrival in stochastic networks, also known as the path-based stochastic on-time arrival (SOTA) problem.
+Our primary contribution is a pathfinding algorithm that uses the solution to the \textit{policy}-based SOTA problem---which is of pseudo-polynomial-time complexity in the time budget of the journey---as a search heuristic for the optimal path.
+In particular, we show that this heuristic can be exceptionally efficient in practice, effectively making it possible to solve the path-based SOTA problem as quickly as the policy-based SOTA problem.
+Our secondary contribution is the extension of policy-based preprocessing to path-based preprocessing for the SOTA problem.
+In the process, we also introduce Arc-Potentials, a more efficient generalization of Stochastic Arc-Flags that can be used for \textit{both} policy- and path-based SOTA.
+After developing the pathfinding and preprocessing algorithms, we evaluate their performance on two different real-world networks.
+To the best of our knowledge, these techniques provide the most efficient computation strategy for the path-based SOTA problem for general probability distributions, both with and without preprocessing.